codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

   amazing mobile and web tech for their startup.
 Get a quote today.
 section1:
   description: >-
-    We help non-tech teams and entrepreneurs turn early stage concepts into fully-functional digital products.
+    We help non-technical teams and entrepreneurs turn early stage concepts into fully-functional digital products.
   heading: Build your business while we build your software
   image: /img/following_the_idea.png